shahaamir4u/CO2Calculator/README.md

 ### CO2-Calculator
-A program to calculate the CO2 consumption based on the start and end cities
+A program to calculate the CO2 consumption based on the start and end cities.

 Following are the pre-requisities for the program.
 ### Node